 Triphala and its ingredients

-Ayurveda recognises six tastes- swadu (sweet), amla (sour), lavana (salty), katu (pungent), tikta (bitter), and kashaya (astringent), out of which five tastes except lavana is present in Tiriphala.
+Ayurveda recognises six tastes- swadu (sweet), amla (sour), lavana (salty), katu (pungent), tikta (bitter), and kashaya (astringent).
+Every taste is associated with certain medicinal benefits.
+Triphala contains five tastes except for lavana and is considered a potent Ayurvedic medicine.

 Triphala is, in fact, described as a Rasayana in the Ayurveda text.
-Rasayana is one that lengthens lifespan and invigorates the body.
+Rasayana lengthens lifespan and invigorates the body.
 Ayurvedic medicine also classifies it as tridosha rasayana as it balances every one of the three doshas.

-Thus, according to Charaka, taking Thriphala daily with honey and ghee can make a person live for one hundred years without ageing and infections.
+According to Ayurveda physician Charaka, taking Triphala daily with honey and ghee can make a person live for one hundred years without ageing and free of illnesses.

-Today, Ayurveda uses Tripala in the rejuvenation of patients of all ages and constitution.
+Today, Ayurveda uses Tripala to rejuvenate patients of all ages and constitutions.

 The ingredients & their uses

-Amalaki is an excellent source of vitamin C, hence increases the immunity of the body, bolsters the cardiovascular system, enhances food absorption, restores stomach and intestinal enzymes.
-It is also a powerful skin and hair rejuvenator and eye and liver toner.
+Amalaki is an excellent source of vitamin C. The fruit thus helps increase the body’s immunity, strengthens the cardiovascular system, enhances food absorption, and restores stomach and intestinal enzymes.
+Besides, it is a powerful skin and hair rejuvenator and is also great for eye and liver health.

-The best herb to clean the gastrointestinal tract, Bibhitaki balances the metabolism.
-For any digestion related problems, Bibhitaki is the go-to herb.
+The best herb to clean the gastrointestinal tract, Bibhitaki improves the metabolism.
+So for any digestion-related problems, Bibhitaki is the go-to herb.

 Preparation of Triphala Churna

-Take 100g of Triphala powder and make it into a paste with water.
-Take a clean iron vessel or iron pan.
+Take 100g of this powder and make it into a paste with water.
+Then, take a clean iron vessel or iron pan.
 Apply the paste to the iron vessel and leave it to dry for 24 hours.
-Then, scrape out the paste from the iron vessel; this is the Tiripala powder that you can store in a container and use when needed.
+Now, scrape out the paste from the iron vessel; this is the Tripala powder you can store in a container and use when needed.

-Alternatively, you may opt for readymade Triphala churna available from reputed brands.
+Alternatively, you may opt for readymade Triphala churna from reputed Ayurveda brands.

 How to consume?

-- Problems related to stomach and indigestion: Take one teaspoon Triphala powder with fresh water at night
+- Problems related to stomach and indigestion: Take one teaspoon of triphala powder with fresh water at night

 - For weight loss: Take Triphala churna (3-5 gms) with one teaspoon of warm water in the morning

 Do not consume anything until one hour after consuming Tiripala powder.
-Also, if the remedy is taken in the morning, you should consume at least 5 gm of ghee in the evening, and if taken at night, you should consume at least 5 gm ghee in the next breakfast.
+Also, if the remedy is taken in the morning, you should take about 5 gm of ghee in the evening, and if taken at night, you should consume about 5 gm of ghee in the next breakfast.